 Hocus Pocus (1993)

 So far, all of our entries have been horror movies, and while the holiday is filled with spooky frights, sometimes you just want to relax and laugh come Halloween night.
-Hocus Pocus is the perfect Disney movie for all our readers who are looking for a feel-good, and themed film over a terrifying horror movie.
+Hocus Pocus is the perfect Disney Halloween movie for all our readers who are looking for a feel-good, and themed film over a terrifying horror movie.

-Telling the story of three evil witches, the Sanderson sisters, who are resurrected after 300 years, Hocus Pocus is a fun family movie complete with songs, snappy one-liners and plenty of occult mischief.
+Telling the story of three evil witches, the Sanderson sisters, who are resurrected after 300 years, Hocus Pocus is a fun Disney movie complete with songs, snappy one-liners and plenty of occult mischief.
 A group of kids must work together to stop the witches’ schemes and save the children of their town before it is too late.

 Seeing the witches trying to navigate the modern world is downright hilarious, and our heroes’ tight race against the clock keeps us on our toes.